pogo61/Google-Drive-API-Hook/README.md

   - make sure select the migrations.properties file
   - click Okay to start the importation of the hook.
 - this will create a "Google Drive API Hook" Organisation with the requisite artefacts needed to run the API.
-- Create a leads.txt file in the "/sm70/instances/nd "directory

 #### Verify Import
-- Expand the services folder in the Google Sheets API Hook you imported and find TrialLeads_API_Google VS
+- Expand the services folder in the Google Sheets API Hook you imported and find Google_Drive_Hook VS

 #### Activate Anonymous Contract
 - Expand the contracts folder in the Google Drive API Hook you imported and find the "Anonymous" contract under the "Provided Contracts" folder